Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Auth → URL Configuration:
     - Set `Site URL` to your production domain, e.g. `https://fxlabsprime.com`.
     - Add `https://fxlabsprime.com` (and any specific paths you use) to "Additional Redirect URLs".
+    - If you want to skip Home entirely, set the invite `redirect_to` to `https://fxlabsprime.com/dashboard` (ensure your hosting rewrites support SPA routes — Netlify is configured via `netlify.toml`).
   - Re-send the invite after updating settings.
 - If tokens are present but redirect still doesn’t happen, open DevTools Console and look for messages like:
   - `[FxLabs Prime] Invite session error:` or `[FxLabs Prime] Invite processing failed:`